Wedding Alcohol: Calculator and How Much to Buy

-The DIY option leaves the estimating up to the couple.
-It’s possible that there ends up not being enough to last the entire reception or you may have way too much.
+The DIY option means you’re buying the alcohol for your own wedding and this leaves the estimating up to the couple.
+Don’t forget to include the costs of mixers (sodas, cranberry and other juices, soda water, etc.) and garnishes (lemons, limes, etc.).
+It’s possible that there ends up not being enough alcohol to last the entire reception or you may have way too much.

-If you’re going with an option where you need to choose an amount to purchase before the reception or are trying to gauge how much of your budget a per consumption option may take, here are some general tips on how to estimate the amount of alcohol needed.
+If you’re going with an option where you need to choose an amount to purchase before the reception or are trying to gauge how much of your budget a per consumption option may take, here are some general tips on how to estimate the amount of alcohol needed for your wedding day.

 HOW MUCH ALCOHOL TO BUY FOR A WEDDING

-By taking all of these factors into consideration, you can ensure that you estimate or purchase the right amount of alcohol for your wedding.
-Next, we go into estimating the amount needed based on the types of alcohol you plan to offer.
+If you’d rather take a manual approach to determining the right amount of alcohol to buy for your wedding instead of using our drink calculator, we go into detail about typical percentages based on different types of alcohol below.
 When calculating all of these numbers, it’s always good to estimate a bit higher just to be prepared.

 If you want to offer hard alcohol but are totally in the dark on how much, retailers such as Total Wine & More and BevMo! suggest 70-80% of wedding guests will drink beer and wine, while 20-30% will drink spirits.
 Here’s a quick calculation you can use to determine the approximate amount of liquor that may be consumed:

-Take 20-30% of your total guest count along with the rule of two drinks in the first hour and one drink per hour after to come up with an estimate of how many bottles of liquor to buy.
+Take 20-30% of your adult guest list count along with the rule of two drinks in the first hour and one drink per hour after to come up with an estimate of how many bottles of liquor to buy.

 1.5 oz is the standard shot size, so depending on the bottle sizes you purchase, you can determine how many cocktails each bottle will make.